djf604/RiboHMM/README.md

 This produces inside of the ``run001`` directory a file called ``inferred_CDS.bed``, which contains the inferred translated sequences.

+## Providing a Custom Kozak Model
+Though a Kozak model is included with RiboHMM and is suitable for use in humans, a custom Kozak model can be supplied using the `--kozak-model` argument.

+The custom Kozak model is expected to be in the `.npz` format, which is a numpy compressed file.
+It is expected to have two arrays, one called `freq` and one called `altfreq`.
+Each must be a 2-dimensional array of shape (4, 13) and must be position weight matrices where the sum of each column is 1.
+The first row represents the proportion of the A base, the second row the proportion of the U base, the third row the G base, and the fourth row the C base.

+The `freq` array is the observed frequencies of the Kozak model, and `altfreq` is the background frequencies.

 ## Support
 If errors are encountered, please open an issue on this repository with a detailed bug report.